Congolese soldiers fire in air to disperse election protesters

-KINSHASA (Reuters) - Soldiers and police in the Democratic Republic of Congo city of Beni fired in the air on Thursday to disperse demonstrators who barricaded roads and burned tires to protest against the decision to exclude them from a presidential election on Sunday.
+KINSHASA (Reuters) - Security forces in eastern Democratic Republic of Congo fired live rounds and teargas on Thursday to disperse demonstrators who burned tires and attacked Ebola centres to protest a decision to exclude them from the presidential election.

-The electoral commission (CENI) announced on Wednesday that it was cancelling the vote in Beni, its surrounding areas and the nearby city of Butembo due to an ongoing Ebola outbreak and militia violence.
+The electoral commission (CENI) announced on Wednesday that it was cancelling voting in Sunday’s election in the cities of Beni, Butembo and their surrounding areas due to an ongoing Ebola outbreak and militia violence.

-Those places on the eastern DRC are strongholds of opposition to outgoing President Joseph Kabila and local politicians denounced the move as an effort to swing the vote in favour of his preferred candidate, Emmanuel Ramazani Shadary.
+Those places are strongholds of opposition to outgoing President Joseph Kabila and local politicians denounced the move as an effort to swing the vote in favour of his preferred candidate, Emmanuel Ramazani Shadary.

 “There was a group of demonstrators who wanted to enter the CENI office...to demand the withdrawal of the decision,” said Giscard Yere, a Beni resident.
 “But the police officers and soldiers who were there fired to disperse the demonstrators.”

-Dozens of protesters waved Congolese flags as they marched down Beni’s main boulevard.
-Most shops in the city of several hundred thousand people remained closed, residents said.

-“They went to the mayor’s office and then the CENI office.
-There is teargas and gunfire,” said Teddy Kataliko, a local civil society leader.
+“Protesters tried to force the door of the centre,” Abedi told Reuters.
+“They were chanting songs hostile to the government and demanding elections.
+They threw projectiles.”

+Colonel Safari Kazingufu, the police commander in Beni, said his forces had deployed across the city to restore order, including around Ebola treatment centres.

-Beni, Butembo and the rural areas around them have been dealing with an Ebola outbreak - now the second-deadliest in history - since August, but health authorities had repeatedly said that it would not prevent the vote from going ahead.
+Beni, Butembo and the rural areas around them have been dealing with an Ebola outbreak - now the second-deadliest in history - since August.
+It is believed to have killed more than 350 people so far.

+But health authorities had repeatedly said that it would not prevent the vote from going ahead, and locals say the outbreak is being used as a pretext to disenfranchise them.

 The CENI also cancelled the vote in the western city of Yumbi because of ethnic violence there last week that killed more than 100 people.